ToF-/gallsh-rust/README.md

 # gallsh-rust
 showing art one picture at a time

-[ ] show a picture from the GALLSHDIR directory, quit on q
+[X] show a picture from the GALLSHDIR directory, quit on q [ ] show pictures, switching to next picture with n